 There are a few vitamins that may also be helpful for mood.
 Vitamin D may help relieve mood disorders, while vitamins folate and B-12 can help ease depression.
 To add folate to your diet, try broccoli, lentils, oatmeal, and leafy greens.
 To add B12, add cottage cheese, lean beef, and salmon.

 Lastly, Healthline suggests that high fiber foods such as complex carbohydrates which contain soluble fiber can increase the “feel good” chemical, serotonin.
 Eating a higher fiber diet of fruits, vegetables and grains protect against depression.
 Add more fiber into your diet by eating more oats, beans, peas, Brussels sprouts.

 Why Employers Should Care

-From standing desks and flexible working hours to on-site yoga classes and wellbeing-focused employee benefits, employee wellbeing has become a critical focus for organisations everywhere.
+From standing desks and flexible working hours to on-site yoga classes and wellbeing-focused employee benefits, employee wellbeing has become a critical focus for organizations everywhere.
 After all, healthier employees mean reduced sick days, less absenteeism, and higher productivity.
 The importance of promoting and encouraging a healthier lifestyle cannot be overstated.